 1.11.
-How to obtain new EU sub-numbers for Type IA{IN} variation concerning an additional presentation (e.g. new pack-size)?
-Rev. Jul 2023
+How to obtain new EU sub-numbers for Type IAIN variation concerning an additional presentation (e.g. new pack-size)?
+Rev. Mar 2025

-In the specific case of a Type IA{IN} Variation for an additional presentation, the new EU marketing authorisation sub-number should be requested from the Agency before implementation.
+In the specific case of a Type $IA{IN}$ Variation for an additional presentation, the new EU marketing authorisation sub-number should be requested from the Agency before implementation.

-The request should be sent together with a checklist and a draft Annex A (in English only) through the EMA Service Desk, selecting the tab "Business Services", category "Human Regulatory".
+The request should be sent together with a Checklist for requesting new EU sub-numbers (Type IAIN and Type IB lead procedures only) and a draft Annex A (in English only) through the EMA Service Desk, selecting the tab "Business Services", category "Human Regulatory".
 The subcategory to be selected is "Post-authorisation - Human", followed by the sub-option: "New EU number request".
 The request should be made at least 5 working days in advance of the intended submission of the variation.
 Once a number has been allocated, this number should subsequently be included in the Annex A and product information annexes submitted together with the Variation notification.

 1.12.
 When do I have to submit revised product information?
 In all languages?
-Rev. Apr 2021 in Word format (highlighted) and in PDF (clean)
+Rev. Feb 2025

-In case the Type IA/ IA{IN} notification affects any of the annexes, i.e. annex A, SPC, annex II, labelling and/or package leaflet, the affected revised product information Annexes must be submitted as follows:
+In case the Type IA/ IAIN notification affects any of the annexes, i.e. annex A, SPC, annex II, labelling and/or package leaflet, the affected revised product information Annexes must be submitted as follows:

-All EU language versions: complete set of Annexes electronically only
+All EU language versions: complete set of Annexes electronically only in Word format (highlighted) and in PDF (clean)